collapsed-stacks/startups/questions/6113/how-would-you-use-better-machine-learning-for-your-startup.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-08-22
 - score: 1

-<p>Lots of things...</p>
+Lots of things...

-<p>For instance, I had a recent client who could have made good use of neural nets to automate enhancing video covers.
+For instance, I had a recent client who could have made good use of neural nets to automate enhancing video covers.
 The cover images were mostly similar (same type of topic) but with vastly different levels of quality and levels.
-The result they were seeking was to have harmonious color and brightness characteristics, with a pinch of sharpening where needed.</p>
+The result they were seeking was to have harmonious color and brightness characteristics, with a pinch of sharpening where needed.

-<p>Another type of topic I'd find useful would be analyzing site usage data (e.g. Google Analytics) to highlight interesting trends and traffic patterns.
-Kind of like what they're doing over at Narrative Science, but with the twist that you'd want to weed out trash in the data before performing the analysis -- as in, ignore very short sessions or spam traffic like ghost referrals.</p>
+Another type of topic I'd find useful would be analyzing site usage data (e.g. Google Analytics) to highlight interesting trends and traffic patterns.
+Kind of like what they're doing over at Narrative Science, but with the twist that you'd want to weed out trash in the data before performing the analysis -- as in, ignore very short sessions or spam traffic like ghost referrals.

 ## Answer 6146